High School English 2

 Prerequisites:

-High School English 1, or consent of the instructor based on student writing sample.
-It is also recommended that students have also completed American Literature.
+High School English 1, or equivalent (Student should be able to write a basic five-paragraph essay).
+It is recommended that students also have completed American Literature.

 Course Description:

-High School English 2 builds on previous writing and literature studies to introduce upper high school students to rhetorical analysis, and critical thinking and evaluation skills, as well as the research and writing skills needed to succeed in the workplace or in university studies.
+High School English 2 builds on previous writing and literature studies to introduce upper high school students to rhetorical analysis, critical thinking and evaluation skills, and the research and writing skills needed to succeed in the workplace or in university studies.

-Parents are responsible for helping their student establish a weekly routine that includes daily grammar and sentence writing practice and feedback as well as time to work on required homework and study for class each day.
-Parents are also responsible to implement daily instruction from the Easy Grammar Ultimate Series (grade 11), check student work and offer feedback.
-Students will benefit most from this daily practice in grammar and sentence practice, as well as time each day for writing, reflection, revision, and/or vocabulary study.
+Parents are responsible for helping students establish a routine that includes daily grammar and sentence writing practice as well as time to work on required homework and class preparation.
+Parents are responsible for grading anything with a key, which includes Vocabulary and Grammar, while teachers will grade all writing, compositions, and exams.
 It is highly recommended that parents review student writing and offer feedback before final drafts are turned in.

 Curriculum/Materials: